 Attention should be given to locating landscape elements in a manner that provides energy conservation benefits.
-Large trees, for example, can provide daytime shading for buildings, reducing energy needed for interior air conditioning.
+Large trees, for example, can provide daytime educing energy needed for interior air conditioning.
 Landscape designs should also consider natural drainage features and the use of pervious surfaces and areas to minimize runoff.